mzytnicki/tedna/README.md

 # Tedna 1.3.0

-To use Tedna, clone it and type `make`.

-Type `./tedna -h` to get some info on the options.

-If you have paired-end reads with insert size 300, you can type:

-    ./tedna -1 left.fastq -2 right.fastq -k 61 -i 300 -o output.fasta

-If you have long reads (such as PacBio), you can type:

-    ./tedna -1 reads.fastq -k 61 -m 1000 -t 25 -o output.fasta

-Note: your reads file should not be compressed.

-Previous versions are available from the [URGI Website](https://urgi.versailles.inra.fr/Tools/Tedna).

-Do no hesitate to [contact me](mailto:matthias.zytnicki@inrae.fr) for any further question.

 ## Introduction

 Tedna is a simple transposable elements assembler.
-It reads a two FASTQ files, representing paired-end DNA-Seq data, and produces a FASTA file with the transposable elements it has assembled.
+It reads one or two FASTQ files, representing (possibly paired-end) DNA-Seq data, and produces a FASTA file with the transposable elements it has assembled.

 It has first been published in [Bioinformatics in 2014](https://academic.oup.com/bioinformatics/article/30/18/2656/2475636).